onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Find the others." - [Timothy Leary](https://www.goodreads.com/quotes/514216-admit-it-you-aren-t-like-them-you-re-not-even-close#:~:text=Do%20the%20unexpected.-,Find%20the%20others,-%E2%80%A6%E2%80%9D)

+> "Science without religion is lame, religion without science is blind." - [Albert Einstein](https://www.goodreads.com/quotes/1612-science-without-religion-is-lame-religion-without-science-is-blind)

 Religions are literally false but metaphorically true - Brett Weinstein What if we could make a literally true one?

 The fairness protocol as god
 The god protocol is about fairness and consent

+> "The religion of the future will be a cosmic religion.
+It should transcend a personal God and avoid dogmas and theology." - [Albert Einstein](https://www.goodreads.com/quotes/501883-the-religion-of-the-future-will-be-a-cosmic-religion)

 God design
 Designing god